opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

 5. Click the button.

-6. Enter the username and password, by default the credentials are admin/admin.
+6. Enter the username and password.
+By default the credentials are  *admin/admin*.

 7. In the response body you should see.